Sumários

 1. You choose the topic and send me an exec summary until the 26th April;

 2. You will be asked to pitch it during the last session of the semester (29th April).
 It is a moment to shortly present its relevance and angle, collect feedback and fine tune your approach.
-You can use a couple of slides.
+You can use a couple of slides and a maximum of 3 minutes for your initial presentation, which will be followed by a Q&A from the room.

 3. You hand in the final version, in pdf format, by email, until the exam date/hour = 1st Season: 07th May 2024, 18:00 – 20:00.